tanmay17061/ml2prod/README.md

 ### Foreseeable Future
 The end state of this repository looks like following:

-- [ ] Choose from a selection of ML system pipelines.
+- [ ] Choose from a selection of ML system configurations.
-- [ ] Plug-and-play your dataset in the selected pipeline.
+- [ ] Plug-and-play your dataset in the selected configuration.

 ### Distant Future
-As this project matures, we would like to break components of pipelines into modular re-usable components.
+As this project matures, we would like to break components of configurations into modular re-usable code.
 The exact how-tos of this are yet to be decided.

-## Pipelines
+## Configurations
 Following [1], ...